PowerShell/PowerShellEditorServices/README.md

 ### Stdio

 Stdio is a simpler and more universal mechanism when it comes to the Language Server Protocol and is what we recommend if your editor/client doesn't need to support the PowerShell Integrated Console or debugging.

+> NOTE: Debugging and the Integrated Console are not features of the Stdio channel because each feature requires their own IO streams and since the Stdio model only provides a single set of streams (Stdio),
+> these features cannot be leveraged.

 The typical command to start PowerShell Editor Services using stdio is as follows: